About Us

 Her dance journey began in hip-hop through workshop classes in Chicago and local community studios.
 She first discovered her love for choreography in high school while creating pieces for the Organization of Latin American Students (OLAS) annual cultural show.
 Since then, Alannis has held multiple leadership roles within the dance community, most notably serving as captain and co-director of Tumbao, NIU’s Latin dance team.

-After completing her undergraduate degree in 2023, Alannis continued to pursue dance at a semi-professional level, performing with teams in Chicago (Salvajes) and Aurora (Atrévete).
+After completing her undergraduate degree in 2023, Alannis continued to pursue dance at a semi-professional level, training and performing with teams in Chicago (Salvajes) and Aurora (Atrévete).

 Witnessing others build confidence, joy, and self-expression through movement is what continues to inspire her work as a dancer and choreographer.